- 1.How does the Phantom 4 RTK differ from previous Phantom Series products?

 - Remote Controller

-- 1.What’s the different between the remote controller of the Phantom 4 RTK and that of the Phantom 4 Pro?
+- 1.What are the highlight features for the standard remote controller of the Phantom 4 RTK?

-- 3.How can I switch between FCC and CE modes?
+- 2.How can I switch between FCC and CE modes?

 FCC and CE mode switching is not available.